Transform Wine Glasses into

 Arrange the glasses in a circular shape.
 Pour crystals or florists' gel into each glass.
 Wedge the tapers firmly into the crystals, until they stand firmly and securely upright, by themselves.

-Dip the wine glass's rim into this lemon mixture.
+Dip the wine glass's rim into the milk.
 Pour sugar into another plate.

 Dip and rub the glass into the sugar until well coated.
+Leave to dry.
 Place a candle into each glass.

-Wineglasses, turned over, and decorated with napkins and ribbons, make festive pillar, or ball, candle centerpieces.
+Wine glasses, decorated with napkins and ribbons, make festive pillar or ball candle centerpieces.

 Use colorful paper napkins for birthdays, or informal parties.
-Use fabric or cloth napkins for weddings, or formal celebrations.
+High-quality fabric or cloth napkins add a touch of distinction to weddings, or formal celebrations.

 Read the full instructions.